oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 * [#2083](https://github.com/oppia/oppia/pull/2083): Math equation expression conflict

 **Notes:**
-* M1 (Content Migration) is likely to be more challenging and time-consuming than the other 2 milestones.
+* Milestone 1 (Content Migration) is likely to be more challenging and time-consuming than the other 2 milestones.
 Proposals should have a particular emphasis on addressing the content migration.
 * Integrating a new RTE is likely to introduce many new minor bugs.
-It is fine to leave these to M3 (post-migration) as long as the new RTE is still usable.
+It is fine to leave these to milestone 3 (post-migration) as long as the new RTE is still usable.
 * The existing [RTE documentation](https://github.com/oppia/oppia/wiki/Rich-Text-Editor-%28RTE%29-Overview) may be useful.

 ### Adding a training interface for machine learning